Source: Adapted from R. Cervero (1998) The Transit Metropolis, Washington, D.C.: Island Press.

 - Adaptive transit.
 The car is the dominant mobility element, while transit systems have adapted to service specific needs, such as dominant commuting patterns.
 It represents a context of low density and centrality where development is oriented along highways, with the city shaped as a grid.

 - Hybrids.
 Represent a level of tradeoff between the mobility requirements of transit and the automobile.
 The CBD and subcenters are serviced by major transit lines where subsidiary lines are converging.
-It represents lower-density cities with a weaker CBD and subcenters in peripheral areas.
+It represents lower-density cities with less prominent CBD and subcenters in peripheral areas.

 At the beginning of the 21st century, public transit is on the rise in many global cities, resulting in congestion, investments in transit infrastructure, and changing social preferences.
 Thus, transit will likely play a greater role in the structure and organization of cities.
 It remains to be seen to what extent and in which context.